 Jeep Lifestyle

 We have discovered that to participate in all of our outdoor activities, we needed vehicles that could take us there, carry all our gear, tow our sailboat, and also be just plain fun.
 Jeeps have fit the bill in all ways.
-From our first Jeep Liberty 4x4 in 2003, we have now added a Wrangler Rubicon and Grand Cherokee 4x4 to our collection.
+From our first Jeep Liberty 4x4 in 2003, we've had a 2004 Rubicon, a 2005 Grand Cherokee, and a 2006 Grand Cherokee.
+The newest addition is a 2014 Wrangler Rubicon X and we're very excited about it!
 Sometimes our Jeeps are used for our outdoor pursuits, and sometimes it is just fun to take one and have a Jeep adventure of it's own.
 Either way, follow along as we take our Jeeps to the limit while exploring and experiencing the outdoors.

 The highlight of this event was Mark Smith, the originator of the Jeep Jamboree.

-Heading down the north side of Imogene Pass, Colorado in September 2008.
+Heading down the north side of Imogene Pass, Colorado.

-A minor obstacle on the Corkscrew Gulch trail near Ouray, Colorado.
-September 2008.
+A minor obstacle on the Corkscrew Gulch near Ouray, Colorado.

 This "road" to Hotel Rock near Arch Canyon, UT is rated a "9".